Skip advert

 • Blend of performance, dynamics and everyday usability

 No other super saloon offers the BMW M5’s combination of mind-bending straight-line performance, dynamic ability and everyday usability.
-Some will mourn the loss of the previous M5’s manic V10, but the new 4.4-litre twin-turbo V8 returns even more performance and uses less fuel.
+Some mourned the loss of the previous M5’s manic V10, but the new 4.4-litre twin-turbo V8 returns even more performance and uses less fuel.
 The F10 generation’s dual-clutch gearbox is a vast improvement over the old car’s SMG ‘box, too.

 Advertisement - Article continues below